muses-code-js/js-intro-workshop/_steps/part0/step1-make-a-webpage.markdown

 2. **Open that folder in Brackets.**

-    Open Atom.
+    Open Brackets.
 Go to  `File` `->` `Open Folder`, browse to the folder that you created and click open.
 You'll see the name of your folder on the left.

 3. **Create a new file called `index.html`**